Growing Strong Industries

 By-Product Aggregate, Minnesota Mining Cluster - The Next Generation of Innovation

-• An accelerated aggregate material qualification/certification program; • Development & deployment of mix and pavement designs using high quality taconite aggregate materials in their upper wear courses; • Production of value-added products from coarse taconite tailings, such as high friction bridge deck and airport runway surfacing aggregates; • Further development and implementation of innovative concepts, products and technologies such as: pothole/paving compounds and pursuing microwave-based technologies for all-season pothole and pavement repair; energy-absorbing materials for possible defense applications; and UV, solar, and geothermal heating and energy storage.
-This project area is highly dependent on private sector/private sector and private sector/public sector interactions, negotiations, and timetables.
+To focus on implementation projects that introduce aggregate materials to targeted markets in project-sized quantities, value-added commercialization opportunities, and promising avenues of taconite-based applied research.
+Program includes: • Accelerated aggregate material qualification/certification program; • Development & deployment of mix and pavement designs using high quality taconite aggregate materials in their upper wear courses; • Production of value-added products from coarse taconite tailings, such as high friction bridge deck and airport runway surfacing aggregates; • Further development and implementation of innovative concepts, products and technologies such as: pothole/paving compounds and pursuing microwave-based technologies for all-season pothole and pavement repair; energy-absorbing materials for possible defense applications; UV, solar, and geothermal heating and energy storage.
+This project area is highly dependent on private sector and public sector interactions, negotiations, and timetables.
 Collaboration with private and public sectors at local, state, and national levels will be a key for implementing these activities and leveraging project resources.